Understanding Why Your College Student Doesn’t Call

 Why aren’t you hearing from your college student?

-• Your student may be working on his independence.
-Although you know that he can be independent and still call or write, he may be experimenting with how this new independence works.
-He is asserting his right to choose whether to call, or when to call.
-You may need to talk to him about this, allowing him the choice of when to call.
-Make it clear that you need to hear from him — but that he has control over when and how.
+• Your student may be working on their independence.
+Although you know that your student can be independent and still call or write, they may be experimenting with how this new independence works.
+Your student is asserting their right to choose whether to call, or when to call.
+You may need to talk about this, allowing your student the choice of when to call.
+Make it clear that you need to hear from them — but that they have control over when and how (perhaps with some limits).

-• Your student may be homesick and know that calling and talking to you will only make her feel worse.
-She may not want to let on to you how much she misses you and how unhappy she is.
+• Your student may be homesick and know that calling and talking to you will only make them feel worse.
+They may not want to let on to you how much they miss you and how unhappy they are.
 If this is the reason, the communication blackout may be only temporary.
-Once she is feeling a little better, she will be more willing to call and talk.
-It will help if you remind yourself that some homesickness is normal.
+Once they are feeling a little better, they will be more willing to call and talk.
+Remind yourself that some homesickness is normal.

-• Far from being homesick, your student may not call because she is so busy having a good time, getting her schoolwork done and generally being involved on campus.
-Each day goes by and she hasn’t had time to focus on being in touch.
+• Far from being homesick, your student may not call because they are so busy having a good time, getting schoolwork done and generally being involved on campus.
+Each day goes by and they haven’t had time to focus on being in touch.
 Remember that this is probably the adjustment you had hoped for.

 • Things may not be going well for your student at school.
-He may be struggling in his classes, having difficulty making friends, or he may have been disciplined for a behavioral issue.
+Your student may be struggling in classes, having difficulty making friends, or may have been disciplined for a behavioral issue.
 (Remember that parents will not necessarily be notified about poor grades or discipline issues.)
-Your student may not be calling you because he doesn’t want to tell you about what is going on and he doesn’t want to lie to you.
+Your student may not be calling you because they don’t want to tell you about what is going on and they don’t want to be in a position to lie to you.

-• Your student may not call you because of the tone of the conversation when he does.
+• Your student may not call you because of the tone of the conversation when they do.
+This may be hard to hear.
 You may need to think carefully about what happens during the phone calls that do occur.
-Do you grill your student about every aspect of his life?
-Do you remind him constantly of everything he should, or shouldn’t, be doing?
-Do you constantly make him feel guilty that he is not doing better, coming home more, calling more, etc?
+Do you grill your student about every aspect of their life?
+Do you remind them constantly of everything they should, or shouldn’t, be doing?
+Do you constantly make them feel guilty that they aren’t doing better, coming home more, calling more, etc?
 It may be easier for your student to avoid these calls.

 We’re not suggesting that you accept your student’s reasons for not calling, but rather that you keep it in perspective and let your student know that you need some kind of communication from him.
-You may need to negotiate what form that communication will take and how often it will happen.
+Work together to decide what form that communication will take and how often it will happen.

 In our next post, we’ll look at some suggestions for what not to do if your student isn’t calling, as well as some possible suggestions for improving the amount and quality of contact with your student.